CopelandMIT/labx_master/gps_code/config/README.md

 11. **Initial Setup via Direct Connection to an LCD Screen**:

-If you don't have access to SSH or want to use a direct connection:

 1. **Connect an HDMI-compatible monitor or LCD screen** to the Raspberry Pi's HDMI port.

 2. **Attach a keyboard and mouse** to the Raspberry Pi using the USB ports.